Longtime lower-school teacher says teaching students the skills to be lifelong learners and good Christian people is most important to her.

 "The most important part of my job here at school is teaching my students skills to be lifelong learners and to be good Christian people," she said.
 "Academics are important, but being kind and compassionate is just as important.
 I love our Marist virtue this school year of 'Doing the work of Mary,' and cultivating those special values of love and caring."

-One of the first graders this year who has been benefiting from Kriesel's good work is her son, Liam, who's been in the lower division since JK3.
-Her daughter, Helena, currently is in JK3.
-Their mother (and father Jesse) can't think of any place better for their own children.
+One of the second graders this year who has already benefited from Kriesel's good work is her son, Liam, who's been in the lower school since PK3.
+Her daughter, Helena, currently is in PK4.
+Their mother (and father, Jesse) can't think of any place better for their own children.

 "Obviously, I have loved Notre Dame for a long time and now my children are able to experience how wonderful it is," she said.
 "Their other teachers have been outstanding and they take the time to know them not only as a student but as person.
 They've learned their likes and interests and always seem to find creative ways to incorporate them into lessons to make learning fun.
 I feel very blessed to have our kids at this school."